nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-08-24-sharepoint-planning/index.md

 resourceType: blog
 slug: sharepoint-planning
 aliases:
   - /blog/sharepoint-planning
 tags:
   - moss2007
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 I have been asking one of my colleagues for information on Sharepoint and how to deploy it to large organizations.
 He intoned that he new how not to do it and pointed me towards a particular [post](http://blogs.msdn.com/sharepoint/archive/2007/04/09/investing-in-logical-architecture-design-samples.aspx "Sharepoint planning") that defines a very effective deployment method.